8 Key Remote Work Trends for 2021-2023

 2020 was a transformative year for remote work.

-With such fundamental change to workplaces, let’s take a look at 8 trends set to influence remote work in 2021 and beyond.
+With such fundamental change to workplaces, let’s take a look at 8 important remote work trends for 2021-2023.

 1. Mass adoption of remote work

 In 2020 remote work went from a Silicon Valley perk to a necessity for many companies.

 Search volume for work from home (“WFH”) has increased by 775% over the last 2 years.

 The pandemic changed long-term expectations of where and how people work.

 A Pew Research Center survey found that 54% of U.S. employees would prefer to continue teleworking after the pandemic is over.